Syllabus

 • Working on tasks individually and in groups

-• Presentation of the results of the individual and/or group work
+• Presentation of the results of the group work

 • Peer feedback, feedback from the lecturers, feedback from external experts